 When you have guests come to your home, you greet them, right?
 You stop what you are doing and run to the front door of your home to greet your guests.
-You may have been in the shower, you grab a robe and run have naked to the door, maybe you were doing some home chores or on a very important business call.
+Even if you were in the shower, you grab a robe and run half-naked to the door.
 No matter what the situation, your guests are your focus and answering your door and saying hello is a top priority.
-When greeting them you give them a big hello, handshake, hug, you say “hello” or “hi there” if they are a friend you use their first name, you may invite them in, depending on how well you know them.
+When greeting them you give them a big hello and a handshake or hug.
+If they are a friend, you use their first name and you may invite them in depending on how well you know them.
 Your guest’s immediate attention is your focus, your greeting is essential and your guest is a top priority.
 If you were to time this event, the whole process would be less than a minute, maybe 30 seconds.

 Greet Your Customers Promptly

 Why would customers feel stress when entering a place of business?
-Remember, although they may have been there before or this being there first visit, they are not on their turf, they are likely to feel somewhat uncomfortable.
-The anticipation of the service, new treatment, new color or hair style has them in a bit of a tizzy, giving them a hurry up and get this going, or get me out of here type attitude.
-Remember, what we said before ASAP is the new norm.
+Remember, whether they have been there before or this is their first visit, they are not on their home turf and they are likely to feel somewhat uncomfortable.
+The anticipation of the service, new treatment, new color or hair style has them in a bit of a tizzy, giving them a hurry-up-and-get-this-going or get-me-out-of-here type attitude.
+Remember what we said before: ASAP is the new norm.